The Best Ways to Celebrate Your Birthday in Venice

 Go all out at Cafe Florian

 The oldest cafe in Europe, this iconic landmark is steeped in history and has an enviable clientele list that includes Casanova, Charlie Chaplin and Andy Warhol.
-It’s hardly a hidden gem or undiscovered, but you can’t go wrong with such a historical institution.
-Truly a remarkable building (we know a good one when we see one, and we're experts) even just sitting a while and taking in the atmosphere of St Marks Square would be birthday treat enough.
+It’s hardly a hidden gem or undiscovered, but you can’t go wrong with such an historical institution.
+Truly an impressive building (we know a good one when we see one, and we're experts), even just sitting a while and taking in the atmosphere of St Marks Square would be birthday treat enough.
 We would, however, recommend savouring the moment and the milestone in your life with a classic Venetian aperitif.
+Here's the drinks menu.

 Take a speedboat tour